jroper/aussie-stock-options/README.md

 If there were multiple times that options vested through the year (there probably were, since they vest monthly or quarterly), then you need to do this calculation for each month/quarter that the options vested, using the fair market value at that particular month or quarter.

-Note that this is regular income.
+Note that this discount is regular income.
 It is not eligable for a capital gains tax discount.

 ### Further ~~tax~~ income